 Can I switch between cameras?

 The default setting is to show the viewpoint from the front-facing camera, as if you were taking a selfie.
-This is great if you’re intent on delivering a monologue, playing a song or planning to interact with viewers’ comments.
+This is great if you’re intent on delivering a monologue, playing a song or planning to interact with viewers’ comments - basically, if you are going to be the star of your video.
 However, if you want to show what is happening from your perspective, you’ll need to switch to the rear-facing camera.

 You can do this by tapping the arrows in the top-right of the display.